 Classic Crab Cakes

-- 1 pound canned crabmeat, drained, flaked and cartilage removed
+- 1 pound fresh or canned crabmeat, drained, flaked and cartilage removed

 - 2 to 2-1/2 cups soft bread crumbs